A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Illustration: joint analysis of rapes and dowry deaths in Uttar Pradesh in 2011

 In this section we analyse jointly rapes and dowry deaths, two forms of crimes against women in the 70 districts of Uttar Pradesh in 2011.
 The main objective is to assess whether there is linear association between a covariate of interest and the relative risks of each crime using the multivariate models with the spatial+ approach defined in the previous sections.

 Uttar Pradesh is the most populated state of India and it is located in the north of the country.
-Despite underreporting, the elevated number of rapes in India is a matter of concern \citep[see][for the temporal evolution of rapes in Uttar Pradesh]{vicente2018small}.
-Dowry death is deeply-rooted to the marriage system in India and it is related to the dowry.
+Despite underreporting, the elevated number of rapes in India is a matter of concern~\citep[see][for the temporal evolution of rapes in Uttar Pradesh]{vicente2018small}.
+Dowry death is deeply-rooted in the marriage system in India and it is related to the dowry.
 The dowry represents the goods that the bride's family offers to the groom's family before the marriage.
-Disputes related to the dowry are common and the use of violence against the bride in order to obtain a higher dowry is extended.
-Unfortunaly, this violence often ends in the dead of the woman.
+Disputes related to the dowry are frequent and the use of violence against the bride to obtain a higher dowry is common.
+Sadly, this violence often ends in the dead of the woman.
 This is known as dowry death.
-Any death related to dowry, such as, murder or suicide of the woman within the first seven years of marriage is considered a dowry death \citep{Vicente2020a}.
+Any death related to dowry, such as, murder or suicide of the woman within the first seven years of marriage is considered a dowry death~\citep{Vicente2020a}.
 Although in 1961 the Dowry Prohibition Act was approved, the tradition of dowry is still widespread.

-The minimum values for rapes and dowry deaths in 2011 are 2 and 6 respectively, whereas the maximum values are 89 and 95.
+The minimum values for rapes and dowry deaths per district in 2011 are 2 and 6 respectively, whereas the maximum values are 89 and 95.
 So, the number of rapes and dowry deaths per district in 2011 is highly variable.
 Figure \ref{fig:SIR_UttarPradesh_2011} displays the standardized incidence ratio (SIR) of rapes and dowry deaths in 2011.
 Some similarities between both spatial patterns can be observed with a Pearson correlation coefficient of 0.4471.
 Thus, it is sensible to analyse both crimes jointly.
 Figure \ref{fig:SIR_UttarPradesh_2011} also shows the spatial pattern of the (standardized) covariate sex ratio $(\X_1)$ defined as the number of females per 1000 males.
 Here, the goal is to assess the potential linear association between the sex ratio and the relative risks of rapes and dowry deaths.
 However, this task may not be straightforward due to the evident spatial pattern of the covariate sex ratio, and the addition of spatial random effects as a proxy of unobserved covariates can induce bias in the fixed effects estimates (spatial confounding).